peerlinks/peerlinks/protocol.md

 ```
 and connection MUST be closed.

-Once both parties have sent and received hellos the node with `hello.peer_id`
+Once both parties have sent and received hellos the `hello.peer_id` and
-lexicographically less than `remote_hello.peer_id` MUST send `Shake`:
+`remote_hello.peer_id` are converted to big integers `local` and `remote`
+respectively.
+If `abs(local - remote)` is less than `2 ** 255` - the peer with
+the least big integer id MUST send `Shake`.
+If `abs(local - remote)` is greater
+or equal to `2 ** 255` - the peer with the greatest integer id MUST send
+`Shake`:
 ```proto
 message Shake {
   bool is_duplicate = 1;
 }
 ```
-Connection MUST be closed with error if remote sends Shake and has
+Connection MUST be closed if `Shake` is received in violation of big integer
-`remote_hello.peer_id` lexicographically greater (or equal) to `hello.peer_id`.
-Peer sending `Shake` SHOULD take `remote_hello.peer_id` in account to prevent
+procedure above.
+Peer sending `Shake` SHOULD take `remote_hello.peer_id` in
-duplicate connections. `shake.is_duplicate` SHOULD be set to `true` only if the
+account to prevent duplicate connections. `shake.is_duplicate` SHOULD be set to
-connection to remote peer is deemed to be duplicate by sender.
-In this case
+`true` only if the connection to remote peer is deemed to be duplicate by
-the connection SHOULD be closed after sending `Shake`.
+sender.
+In this case the connection SHOULD be closed after sending `Shake`.

 NOTE: `reason.length` MUST be checked to be less than 1024 utf-8 characters.